Making Your Own Cannabis Tincture

 Benefits of Homemade Cannabis Tinctures

 Tinctures are a fast, simple way to use cannabis and all of its benefits.
 They are also another great option for those who want to avoid inhaling combustive smoke from smoking cannabis or are looking for a more discreetly delivery

 Whether you are looking to keep your calorie count down or wish to minute your sugar intake, tinctures are a great choice.
 Not only are they low in sugar, but they are also low in dairies.

-Furthermore, compared to other delivery methods of cannabis such as edibles, cannabis tinctures typically have a longer shelf-life.
-And, you guessed it—, tinctures are quite flexible when it comes to getting creative with how you choose to use.
+Furthermore, compared to other delivery methods of cannabis such as edibles, cannabis tinctures typically have a longer shelf life.
+And, you guessed it—, tinctures are quite flexible when it comes to getting creative with how you choose to use them.
 You may make your own therapeutic beverages and foods — literally whatever you can think of!

 Effects of Cannabis Tinctures

 You may be wondering, “will a cannabis tincture get me high?”
 This all really depends on the potency of your tincture and which cannabinoids are contained in the extract.